karnotxyz/starknet_bridge/README.md

 - `token_bridge.cairo`: The bridge that will be deployed on Starknet.
 Users can use this bridge to add tokens and deposit and withdraw funds.
 - `withdrawal_limit/component.cairo` This is the component that is use to manage the wihtdrawal limit if applied on a token.

-The bridge relies on the Core messaging contract from [piltover](https://github.com/keep-starknet-strange/piltover) which are the Starknet core contracts written in cairo to be used by Appchains
+The bridge relies on the core messaging contract from [piltover](https://github.com/keep-starknet-strange/piltover) which is the Cairo version of the Starknet Core Contracts.

 ## Build
 To build the project run: